Music Hub Documentation

 - Desktop hub: current access is handled from music-hub.gordo.design (opens in a new tab)

-- Windows / Linux desktop hub: source-build territory for now
+- Windows / Linux desktop hub: available for source builds; packaged installers are not public yet

 Pricing, licensing, and open source